 4. X cached an old crawl (7-day cache)

-X caches card data per URL for up to 7 days.
-You fixed the meta tags and republished but tweets still show the old card.
-There is no public “force re-scrape” button anymore — Twitter killed cards-dev.twitter.com/validator in 2023.
+X caches card data per URL for up to 7 days after the first crawl.
+You fixed the meta tags and republished, but tweets still show the old card.
+There is no public “force re-scrape” button anymore — X killed cards-dev.twitter.com/validator back in 2022/2023 and never replaced it.

 Fix options (in order of effectiveness):